linode/docs/docs/web-servers/nginx/enable-tls-on-nginx-for-https-connections.md

 5. Both sites should be accessible over HTTPS, but using your browser to inspect the certificates will show that site `example1.com` is using `example1.com.crt`, and `example2.com` is using `example2.com.crt`.

 ## Part 4: TLS Best Practices For NGINX

 Now that you've got NGINX serving your site over HTTPS, do not simply use the above configurations as-is.
 It only gets HTTPS working on your server and is inherently insecure without further configuration.

-To harden your server's handling of TLS connections, move on to part 4 of this series: [TLS Deployment Best Practices for NGINX](/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx/).
+To harden your server's handling of TLS connections, continue to Part 4 of this series: [TLS Deployment Best Practices for NGINX](/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx/).